 The Company is committed to a responsible and effective compensation program that is aligned with shareholder and Company strategy, is motivating, competitive, and reflects current best practices in corporate governance, risk management and regulatory principles.
-The Company's compensation processes are aligned with the Company's core values of Putting Clients First, Leading with Exceptional Ideas, Doing the Right Thing and Giving Back.
+The Company's compensation processes are aligned with the Company's core values; Put Clients First, Lead with Exceptional Ideas, Do the Right Thing, Give Back and Commit to Diversity and Inclusion.
 The alignment with the Company's core values is a key element considered as part of the performance measurement process (see section 5b).